Skip to main content

 Clinical Examination

-The dentist will visually inspect the teeth and soft tissues, check for tooth mobility, test the response of the affected teeth, and assess the bite.
+The dentist will visually inspect the teeth and soft tissues, check for tooth mobility, test the response of the affected teeth (vitality testing), and assess the bite.
+They will also examine the surrounding lips, gums, and cheeks for lacerations or embedded fragments.

 Dental Imaging

-X-rays are commonly used to assess root fractures, the position of displaced teeth, the stage of root development, and any potential impact on developing permanent teeth.
+X-rays are commonly used to assess root fractures, the position of displaced teeth, the stage of root development, and any potential impact on developing permanent teeth beneath baby teeth.

 Treatment Considerations

-• Minor enamel chips may be smoothed or restored with composite bonding — learn more about emergency dental bonding
+• Minor enamel chips may be smoothed or restored with composite bonding.

 When Professional Dental Assessment May Be Needed